dheideman/UCSD-RoboFishy/Documentation/raspi setup.md

 9. You're ready to ssh into that puppy!
 Type `ssh pi@192.168.7.2`, then type default pw: `raspberry`

 Note:
   * Even if you do not plan to ssh into the Pi over USB, it is advisable to perform this step, as it also enables SSH over Ethernet.
+Change `interface usb0` to `interface eth0`.

 Connecting to WiFi